Henry Cooper: 1952 Olympics

 Cooper represented Great Britain as a light heavyweight boxer at the 1952 Helsinki Olympics.
 His results were: Round of 32-bye, Round of 16-lost to Anatoly Perov (Soviet Union) by decision, 1–2.

 Professional boxing career

 Style

 Although Cooper was left-handed, he used the "orthodox" stance, with his strongest (left) hand and foot forward, rather than the reversed "southpaw" stance more usually adopted by a left-handed boxer.
 Opponents were thus hit hardest with punches which Cooper could throw from his front hand, closest to the opponent.
 At its most effective, his hook - dubbed "Enry's 'Ammer" ("Henry's hammer") - had an upward uppercut-like trajectory.
 A formidable left jab, from which he could hook quickly, completed his offensive repertoire.
 While cut-prone and no great defensive technician, Cooper compensated by forcing the action in his bouts.
-After developing a left shoulder problem in the latter half of his career, he adjusted to put more stress on right-handed punches.
+After developing a left shoulder problem in the latter half of his career, he adjusted to put more power on right-handed punches.